MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/debugging-applications.md

 mfpdev app preview -p <platform>
 ```

-> Learn more about the MobileFirst developer CLI in the [Using MobileFirst developer CLI to manage MobileFirst artifacts](../using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts) tutorial.
+> Learn more about the MobileFirst Developer CLI in the [Using MobileFirst Developer CLI to manage MobileFirst artifacts](../using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts) tutorial.

 ## Debugging with Ripple
 Apache Ripple™ is a web based mobile environment simulator for debugging mobile web applications.